jimbon25/Dcashier-program/README.md

-# Nama Proyek Anda
+# Your Project Name

-Sebuah deskripsi singkat tentang proyek Anda dan tujuannya.
+A brief description of your project and its purpose.

-## Fitur
+## Features

-*   Daftar fitur utama aplikasi Anda.
+*   List the main features of your application.
-*   Contoh: Manajemen Produk (Tambah, Edit, Hapus)
+*   Example: Product Management (Add, Edit, Delete)
-*   Contoh: Sistem Kasir (Penjualan, Keranjang, Pembayaran)
+*   Example: Cashier System (Sales, Cart, Payment)
-*   Contoh: Laporan Penjualan Harian/Bulanan
+*   Example: Daily/Monthly Sales Reports
-*   Contoh: Mode Gelap (Dark Mode)
+*   Example: Dark Mode
-*   Contoh: Navigasi Tab untuk kemudahan penggunaan
+*   Example: Tabbed navigation for ease of use

-## Teknologi yang Digunakan
+## Technologies Used

 *   **Frontend:**
     *   React.js